 Now while back in Bennett’s days, there was not much to read and learn about how to maximize the utility of time, today we see a very different landscape.
 One quick search on Google or Lifehacker reveals countless posts and videos that offer productivity systems and tactics to optimize the 24 hours in a day.
 So why is it that we still can’t seem to get a grasp of it nearly as much as we want to?
 Sometimes days seem to fly by in a blur without us getting that much done at all.
 To-do lists grow larger by the hour until the day comes where deadlines catch up to us and we are forced to buckle down.
 Such work sprints lead to stress and sub-quality work.
 Even worse, sometimes the sprint might not be enough because of some unexpected complication taking the only time left we need for successful completion.
 While we all seem to be more busy and occupied, we are not getting more done.

 “But what about productivity systems?”, you might argue, “Aren’t they working on a holistic scale?”.
 Well yes, however, they are highly individual and different systems work for different people.
-There are thousand of productivity systems out there and most of them will not work for you.
+There are thousands of productivity systems out there and most of them will not work for you.

 I tried David Allen’s “Getting Things Down” method or used tools like Habitica, Trello, or Todoist to increase my productivity.
 Now, after about three years of deliberate experimentation have even found a system that works for me.
 But that is exactly the problem, it works for me.
 Tools, tactics, and even systems are highly individual and what works for me might not work for you.